What is direct speech in Italian?

 |Io ripetei||I repeated|

 |Lui/Lei ripeté||He/She repeated|

 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

-In writing, direct speech in Italian is usually preceded by a colon (:), and enclosed in guillemets («and») or quotation marks (“and”) or, or delimited by a long dash (—).
+In writing, direct speech in Italian is usually preceded by a colon (:) and enclosed in guillemets («») or quotation marks (“”) or delimited by a long dash (—).

 The guillemets are called caporali in Italian and are the traditional Italian quotation mark glyphs.
 Quotation marks are called virgolette and frequently replace the traditional caporali.

-All of the above-mentioned signs are equally acceptable, as long as they are used in a consistent way.
+All of the above-mentioned signs are equally acceptable as long as they are used consistently.